Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 • Copy of a utility bill or bank statement

-Credit Freeze Transunion
+How to get a Credit Freeze with Transunion

 To request a credit freeze in TransUnion, the customer needs to create a free TransUnion Service Center account.
 The TransUnion service center account registration requires the following personal details: